fxru/blam-metadata/BLAMCollectionRepository.md

 [Back to Top](#blam-collection-repository) | [Back to CollectionGeneralInfo](#collectiongeneralinfo)

 #### CollectionKeyword
-**Description:** &#x1F4A5; CollectionKeyword should contain a single keyword or keyphrase and should be used to describe the content and nature of data to enhance the discoverability and facilitate finer granularity for searches and browsing of the data.
+**Description:** &#x1F4A5; CollectionKeyword should contain a single keyword or a keyphrase and should be used to describe the content and nature of data to enhance the discoverability and facilitate finer granularity for searches and browsing of the data.
 Repositories can use keyword metadata to define meaningful subsets of the data and provide a better browsing experience.

 	Discovery:					searchable, browsing facet
 	Display:					page, list